 BC’s anticipated “Restart” has been announced, outlining a four-step plan to get life back to normal as early as September 7th, 2021.
-We are now in Step 3 of the plan, meaning that travel restrictions have been lifted and all Canadian residents are now welcome to visit Whistler.
+We are now in Step 3 of the plan, meaning that travel restrictions have been lifted and Canadian and American residents are now welcome to visit Whistler.

 Here’s what visiting Whistler looks like right now, under Step 3 of the plan:

 Who is allowed to travel to Whistler?